 Students requesting reasonable accommodations for field must provide documentation (an accommodation letter from AS) to the Field Office prior to placement.
 Accommodation letters should be submitted to the Field Office via email at sw-field@buffalo.edu.
+Please note that accommodation letters should be specific to the field course.
 Once presented with an accommodation letter, Field Staff will work with students to identify an appropriate placement site, and will provide your agency Field Educator with verification of your disability and recommended appropriate accommodations.